melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy-workflows/galaxy-workflows.md

 ### Workflow Creation: Method 2

 We will now create the same read mapping/variant calling workflow using the editor directly.
-We need to get some reads and a reference, map the reads to the reference using BWA, run Freebayes on the BAM to call the variants, and finally filter the resulting vcf file.
+The workflow needs to take in some reads and a reference, map the reads to the reference using BWA, run Freebayes on the BAM output from BWA to call the variants, and finally filter the resulting vcf file.

 #### Step 1: Create a workflow name and edit space.